eyza-cod2/zpam3/README.md

 [3.3.6] <del>abillity to change FOV (filed-of-view)</del> <strong>(canceled)</strong><br>
 [3.3.7] add new info to scoreboard at the end of the round (how long you are playing + rounds to halftime)<br>
 [3.3.8] <del>show weapon instead of headshot in killfeed in match pam mode</del> <strong>(removed)</strong><br>
-[3.3.9] Shotgun rebalance - long shots and close range hits are balanced by new system of counting damage<br>
+[3.3.9] Shotgun rebalance - long shots and close range hits are balanced by new system of counting damage (this is turned off by default)<br>
     <a href="/images/shotgun.png"> <img src="/images/shotgun.png" alt="" height="755" /> </a><br><br>
 [3.3.10] Match info - menu with information about team names, score, scores in halfs, total played time, ...<br>
     <a href="/images/matchinfo.jpg"> <img src="/images/matchinfo.jpg" alt="" height="400" /> </a><br>